 BlueSky vs Twitter (X): Similarities & Shared Features Explained

-BlueSky vs Twitter (now called X) and how they are alike but not.
+BlueSky vs. Twitter (now called X): how they are alike and how they are not.
 Both let you share short updates with your followers.
 While they seem similar on the surface, they work differently behind the scenes.

 If you’re looking for a platform where you can shape your own content feed and enjoy more control, BlueSky offers a new approach.
 For those who prefer a familiar setup with standard features, X still holds its ground as a go-to choice.

-I decided to join BlueSky as Inspire To Thrive to see what was the differences and similarities as many marketing X Twitter chats moved over to BlueSky after the 2024 presidential election.
+I decided to join BlueSky as Inspire To Thrive to see the differences and similarities as I share them with you in this blog post.

-Choosing between BlueSky and Twitter (now called X) has become a hot topic for anyone wanting more from social media.
-As BlueSky grows in popularity, users are weighing its benefits against the features they’re used to on Twitter.
+Choosing between BlueSky and Twitter X has become a hot topic for anyone wanting more from social media.
+As BlueSky grows in popularity, users are weighing its benefits against the features they’re used to on X

 Both platforms offer ways to share updates, connect with others, and build a following, but their approaches and communities can feel very different.

-This post breaks down the core similarities and unique differences in the BlueSky vs Twitter debate.
-You’ll get a clear look at how each platform works and what sets them apart, so you can decide which fits your style and goals online.
+This post breaks down the core similarities and unique differences between BlueSky and Twitter X. You’ll get a clear look at how each platform works and what sets them apart, so you can decide which one fits your online style and goals.

 Bluesky has quickly gained attention as a strong alternative to X (previously Twitter), with recent user numbers highlighting its growth.
-By May 2025, Bluesky reached about 36 million users worldwide—a jump of more than 15 million since November 2024.
+By 2026, Bluesky reached about 40.2 million users worldwide.

 This growth comes as many look for new platforms after changes at X under Elon Musk.

-BlueSky’s fast rise hints at shifting trends in social media, as users look for better experiences and more community-focused spaces.
+BlueSky’s rapid rise hints at shifting trends in social media, as users seek better experiences and more community-focused spaces.
 This new platform stands out for its active audience and fresh approach, making it one to watch as it challenges long-standing leaders.

 Core Features: Where BlueSky and Twitter Overlap